23-2-DSDN242/time-based-media-Ivandane/README.md

 - Created a sakura blossom image to load into my project.
 - Created a class that loads objects within an array depending on the current minutes.
 - Used obj.hours and a variable 'oldHour' to populate the array with the correct amount of objects.

+## 14/03/2024

+- Linked shadows of sakura to the current hour
+- Replaced random with noise
+- Fixed bug where the number of sakura did not match the current hour
+- Set starting point for sakura at (0, 0)